Programming tasks in pyControl¶

 v.my_private_variable___).
 Such 'private' variables work as normal in the task file but do not show up in the GUI.
 This can be useful if you have a lot of task variables, making it hard to find the ones you need to change in the GUI.

 Whenever an external event occurs it is output to the data log along with a timestamp.
 Whenever a state transition occurs the state that is entered is output with a timestamp.
-Events triggered by timers are not logged in the data output by default, but any state transitions they generate are logged as normal.
-If you want an event triggered by a timer to be recorded in the data output, set the
+Events triggered by timers are output to the data log by default, but you can prevent this by setting the

 output_event argument to